-Male contraception has been limited to the same two options for more than a century: wearing condoms or having a vasectomy.
+For generations, male contraception has been limited to two options: wearing condoms or having a vasectomy.
 It can hardly be called a choice, especially as vasectomies are generally a permanent procedure.

 In comparison, when it comes to reversible forms of birth control, women are able to choose between a dozen methods ranging from the pill to hormonal injections, an implant, a patch, an intrauterine device (IUD), a diaphragm, a vaginal ring, female condoms or spermicide.

-Granted, the scenario that contraception seeks to avoid is a woman getting pregnant, and it sounds mathematically easier to prevent an ovary from releasing an egg or two, or creating a barrier around them than to try to disable the millions of sperm trying to swim to them.
+Granted, the scenario that contraception seeks to avoid is a woman getting pregnant, and it sounds easier to prevent an ovary from releasing an egg or two - or to create a barrier around them - than to try to disable the millions of sperm trying to swim to them.

 A 2018 YouGov poll found that 79 per cent of the 1,600 British men surveyed thought contraception should be a shared responsibility.

 So, what options might men have in the future?
 Here’s a look at some of the most promising methods in the pipeline.

 The male pill

 Earlier this year, scientists at the University of Minnesota said they had developed a male contraceptive pill that is 99 per cent effective in mice without causing side effects.